 Prompt Engineering

-Prompt engineering is a new technique in machine learning that has grown alongside the development of large pre-trained models, such as foundation models or large language models (LLMs).
+PPrompt engineering is a new technique in machine learning that has grown alongside the development of large pre-trained models, such as foundation models or large language models (LLMs).
+Foundation models are extensive, pre-trained neural networks that serve as a base for a wide range of downstream tasks, providing a flexible framework for different applications.
 This method emerged when it was realized that these models work better with well-designed inputs.
 Prompt engineering is about creating or changing a question or input so the model can more easily find the right information (Gu et al. 2023).
 It is based on the understanding that different questions can produce more or less accurate results, so adjusting the format and examples of the prompt is key to getting the best results (Zhao et al. 2021).
 The field of prompt engineering involves different ways of making these prompts.
 One can decide to create prompts manually or use automated methods (P. Liu et al. 2023).
 The growth and use of prompt engineering signify a major change in machine learning, deeply linked to the flexibility and wide range of applications of foundation models (Gu et al. 2023).

 Zero-Shot Classification